kburdge/JLAB_TESS/README.md

 #### 1_basic_lomb_scargle_tutorial.ipynb

 This notebook introduces the basics of using the Lomb-Scargle period finding algorithm.
 Lomb-Scargle is an analog of the Fourier transform, adapted to the non-equispaced sampling characteristic of astronomical time series [1].
+We phase-fold the light curves and generate their plots, which will aid in discovering binary star candidates later on.

 #### 2_applying_lomb_scargle_to_TESS_lightcurve.ipynb
 This module will apply astropy's Lomb-Scargle algorithm to real data from the Transiting Exoplanet Survey Satellite (TESS).
 You will learn how to open and extract the relevant data from the TESS .fits files.